Using Crittercism for iOS crash reporting

 Once Crittercism has received your dSYM file and your beta tester or real world users start using your app, the app will start sending crashes to Crittercism.

-You can now sign in, open your app and eat yourself full on these detailed crash reports and hopefully start to work your way towards a more stable app.
+You can now sign in, open your app and dig in on these detailed crash reports and start to work your way towards a more stable app.